 Richard Weaver wrote here about the dangers of specialisation.
 (Note that virology is a specialization of medicine)

 “By far the most significant phase of the theory of the gentlemen is its distrust of specialization.
 It is an ancient belief, going back to classical antiquity, that specialization of any kind is illiberal in a freeman.
-A man willing to bury himself in the details of some small endeavour has been considered lost to these larger considerations which must occupy the mind of the ruler…Specialization develops only part of a man; a man partially developed is deformed, and one deformed is the last person to be thought of as a ruler; so run the irresistible logic of the position.”
-Ideas have consequences.
+A man willing to bury himself in the details of some small endeavour has been considered lost to these larger considerations which must occupy the mind of the ruler…Specialization develops only part of a man; a man partially developed is deformed, and one deformed is the last person to be thought of as a ruler; so run the irresistible logic of the position.” from Ideas have consequences.

 In “Toxemia Explained” by J H Tilden writes this which indicate to me that the medical field can also learn from Richard Weavers warning: “There is the same difference between the knowledge of a physician who prescribes for diseases as limited by genera and species, and of one who prescribes under the direction of just principles, that there is between the knowledge we obtain of the nature and extent of the sky, by viewing a few feet of it from the bottom of a well, and viewing from the top of a mountain the whole canopy of heaven.”

 “Wherefore putting away lying, speak every man truth with his neighbour: for we are members one of another.”
 Ephesians 4:25